#

 Classification accuracy

-For the classification model, the following measures of accuracy ratings are calculated for each class:
+For the Keras and PyTorch classification models, the following measures of accuracy ratings are calculated for each class:

 You can then analyze interactive graphs showing the change in Accuracy/Val Accuracy and Loss/Val Loss values against epochs.

-A Confusion Matrix is another element that will help you assess whether your model has been trained correctly.
+A Confusion Matrix is another element that helps assess whether your model has been trained correctly.

-CM is a N×N matrix, where the columns correspond to the correct decision classes and the rows correspond to the recognitions of the learned model.
-The number at the intersection of column and row corresponds to the number of images from the column class that were referred to the row class by the classifier.
+CM is an N×N matrix, where the columns correspond to the correct decision classes and the rows correspond to the recognitions of the learned model.
+The number at the intersection of the column and row corresponds to the number of images from the column class that were assigned to the row class by the classifier.

-Diagonal cells represent correct recognitions.
-For example: the current model recognized 90,00% of the tiger photos correctly, falling into a very high efficiency range (80-100%), so the cell has been colored green.
+The diagonal cells represent correct recognitions.
+For example, the current model recognized 85.71% of the horse photos correctly, which is in the very high efficiency range (80-100%), so this cell has been colored green.

-Every row sums up to 100%.
-The cell on the left, which is non-diagonal, represents photos where tigers have been recognized as lions.
-The cell is colored green because of the range inversion.
-The smaller the number of wrong recognitions, the more effective the model is.
+Each row adds up to 100%.
+For example, the cells on the left represent photos where tigers were recognized as cats, dogs, goats, horses and lions.
+These cells have been colored green because of the range inversion.
+The lower the number of misrecognitions, the more effective the model is.

-- In simple words: the more green cells in the matrix, the better the trained model is.
-For each cell that is not green, the overall efficiency of the model decreases according to the percentage range shown in the cell (and the colors that correspond to them).
+In simple words: the more green cells in the matrix, the better the trained model.
+For each cell that is not green, the overall efficiency of the model decreases according to the percentage range shown in the cell (and the corresponding colors).
 The model is completely useless if the matrix is all red.

 #